Pacific Highway upgrade through Wyong Town Centre

 In early 2013 after an independent review, it was confirmed the upgrade would be along the existing highway route.

-Since 2013, Transport for NSW has undertaken extensive community consultation to determine and address the impacts of the upgrade on the surrounding area, including on the existing rail corridor, on-street parking, commuter parking and heritage buildings.
+Since 2013, we have undertaken extensive community consultation to determine and address the impacts of the upgrade on the surrounding area, including on the existing rail corridor, on-street parking, commuter parking and heritage buildings.

 Work is already underway to make way for this major upgrade – Transport has completed some early demolition of existing buildings and acquired the majority of properties needed.

-Additional traffic surveys have also been carried out to understand the current traffic volumes, pedestrian, and cyclist movements in the project area.
+Traffic surveys and geotechnical investigations have also been carried out to understand the current traffic volumes, pedestrian, and cyclist movements in the project area.

 Benefits